 The surveillance of communication has been in the news a great deal lately, raising a whole bunch of national security questions.
 But there is another type of surveillance and a low-profile object that may eventually play an unexpectedly large role in advancing our safety: video surveillance and the license plate.

 PlateSmart is a technology company that has “developed the world’s first software-only Automatic License Plate Recognition (ALPR) and video analytic solutions, which are compatible with both state-of-the-art and legacy cameras.”
 The company turns conventional surveillance cameras into smart ALPR cameras.

-Because PlateSmart’s solutions are software based, widespread implementation is practical and affordable.
-The technology reads license plates from full-color video as well as recognizes state jurisdiction and vehicle make.
-Being able to identify vehicles, search and report on them quickly, and share information with law enforcement agencies, makes PlateSmart a powerful security tool.
+Because PlateSmart’s solutions are software-based, widespread implementation is practical and affordable.
+The technology reads license plates from the full-color video as well as recognizes state jurisdiction and vehicle make.
+Being able to identify vehicles, search and report on them quickly, and share information with law enforcement agencies makes PlateSmart a powerful security tool.

 Parking management.
 It’s hard to imagine anyone aspires to write parking tickets.
 Both businesses and law enforcement could turn to PlateSmart to ticket parking violators with time-stamped video recordings instead of relying on staff to patrol lots.

 Besides the ability to integrate PlateSmart with existing software and hardware, AI adds another level of exciting possibilities.
 PlateSmart doesn’t just read license plates, it can analyze movements and provide actionable insights.
 Say airport staff gets distracted by a medical emergency.
 PlateSmart could identify a suspicious vehicle either idling or circling, issue a warning, and prevent a terrorist attack while our human guard is down.